-This task describes how to profile a Python script.
-This feature is useful when profiling a mixed C, C++, Fortran, and Python program.
+This chapter covers the steps required to profile a Python script.
+This feature is useful when profiling a mixed C, C++, Fortran and Python program.

 Python profiling replaces main thread stack frames originating from the Python interpreter with Python stack frames of the profiled Python script.
-To disable this feature, set ALLINEA_SAMPLER_DISABLE_PYTHON_PROFILING=1.
+Set ALLINEA_SAMPLER_DISABLE_PYTHON_PROFILING=1 to disable this feature.

 Python profiling in MAP has the following limited support:

-- Profiling Python scripts running under the CPython interpreter (version 2.7, 3.3+).
+- Profiling Python scripts running under the CPython interpreter (version 2.7, 3.5 and 3.6 only).

 - Profiling Python scripts running under the Intel Distribution for Python.